-At Akamai, employees are paid every two weeks: at the end of each two-week pay period, money is deposited in your bank account, and you can go online to verify how much was deposited and when.
+At Akamai, employees are paid every two weeks: at the end of each two-week pay period, money is deposited in your bank account and you can go online to verify how much was deposited and when.
 During the course of those two weeks, however, we don’t receive constant updates on how the compensation process is proceeding: “You have now made $3.35 in this pay period,” or, “Your paycheck will be deposited in exactly 12 days, 14 hours, and 18 minutes.”
 Why don’t we get these kind of real-time announcements?
-Well, to be honest, being constantly bombarded with notifications such as those doesn’t serve any practical purpose; instead, all those announcements would be far more annoying than they would be useful.
+To be honest, being constantly bombarded with notifications like that doesn’t serve any practical purpose; instead, all those announcements would be far more annoying than they would be useful.

 The point of all this storytelling is simple: different scenarios call for different types of monitoring, alerting, and reporting.
 For the Akamai Identity Cloud, Webhooks v3 (a significant upgrade to Webhooks v2) provides the same sort of near real-time, continually-updated notifications that a gas gauge provides.
-If you need instantaneous (or at least nearly-instantaneous) notification any time a specific type of Identity Cloud event occurs (a user logs on, a user is unable to register using a social login identity provider, a new entity type is created or an existing entity type is deleted) Webhooks v3 might be the monitoring and alerting system you’ve been looking for.
+If you need instantaneous (or at least nearly-instantaneous) notification any time a specific type of Identity Cloud event occurs (e.g., a user profile is deleted) Webhooks v3 might be the monitoring and alerting system you’ve been looking for.